pitamash/ufanisi/README.md

 # API USAGE DEMO.
-- Check our demo online shop on how the api can be used at https://ufanisicourier.co.ke/apidemo/
+- Check our demo  on how the api can be used to forward and track your shipments at https://ufanisicourier.co.ke/apidemo/